sybila/biodivine-bn-classifier/README.md

 ## Using BN Classifier

+#### Manual

+In the `manual.pdf`, we provide detailed instructions on
+- installation,
+- input format,
+- running the classification engine,
+- running the GUI (with illustrations).

+Below, we summarize some of the functionality.

 #### Input model and properties

 The input for the analysis is an [AEON model](https://biodivine.fi.muni.cz/aeon) annotated with HCTL formulas.